 For clients who have suffered a traumatic event, these past experiences can cause a “frozen” response, leaving the person experiencing memories, emotions, and physical responses to a trauma over and over again even though the traumatic event has ended.
 Treatments such as EMDR help the brains of trauma survivors process information differently, allowing them to “unfreeze” and resume normal information processing.

 Therapists at Creative Family Counseling are trained in several types of trauma processing treatment methods:

 - Trauma-Focused Cognitive Behavioral Therapy

 Lacey and Dawn specifically utilize EMDR from the trauma treatment toolbox.
 It is an integrative and powerful tool.
 EMDR is best used within a therapeutic relationship where rapport and trust have been established.
-Your work together will be tailored to meet your therapy goals.
+Your work will be tailored to meet your therapy goals.
 EMDR therapy can be used in an adjunctive manner with traditional talk therapy.